 Scientific Quarterly Journal

-Resilient Governance: A Fundamental Role in Addressing Future Societal Challenges
+Resilient Governance: A Fundamental Role in Addressing the Challenges of Future Societies in the Metropolis of Shiraz

 Document Type : Original Research Article